 The Growing Climate Solutions Bill was reintroduced in April 2021 in the US Senate.
 The US Senate passed the bill in June 2021, and it still has to be passed by the House of Representatives (U.S. Senate, 2021a).
-The bill directs the US Department of Agriculture (USDA) to provide technical assistance and certification programme to remove barriers and assist producers and forest owners seeking to participate in voluntary carbon markets and be rewarded for climate-smart practices.
+The bill directs the US Department of Agriculture (USDA) to provide technical assistance and a certification programme to remove barriers and assist producers and forest owners seeking to participate in voluntary carbon markets and be rewarded for climate-smart practices.
 This initiative aims to create new sources of income for agricultural activities tied to climate practices.
-The act, which has bipartisan support in the House of Representatives and the backing of major agricultural lobbies, has a good chance of becoming law.
+The bill, which has bipartisan support in the House of Representatives and the backing of major agricultural lobbies, has a good chance of becoming law.

 In the submission of the Nationally Determined Contribution (NDC) the US commits to reduce emissions from forests and agriculture and enhance carbon sinks through a range of programs and measures for ecosystems ranging from forests to agricultural soils.

-Actions mentioned in the NDC include, for example, that federal and state governments will invest in forest protection and forest management, and engage in intensive efforts to reduce the scope and intensity of wildfires, and to restore fire-damaged forest lands.
+Actions mentioned in the NDC include, for example, that federal and state governments will invest in forest protection and forest management, engage in intensive efforts to reduce the scope and intensity of wildfires, and restore fire-damaged forest lands.
 Alongside these efforts, the US will support nature-based coastal resilience projects including pre-disaster planning as well as efforts to increase sequestration in waterways and oceans by pursuing “blue carbon” (US Government, 2021).

 In October 2019, the government proposed reversing a long-standing rule that limits logging in the largest national forest, Alaska’s Tongass National Forest (U.S. Department of Agriculture, 2019).
 The proposed rule would open up nearly half of the 16.7 million-acre Tongass National Forest to logging, reducing the sinks from forestry and land use.
-A broad coalition of Indigenous groups, local businesses, and environmental organisations sued to block the rollback (NRDC, 2021b).
+A broad coalition of Indigenous groups, local businesses, and environmental organisations sued to block the rollback (NRDC, 2021).

 The EPA finalised standards to reduce methane emissions from new, modified, and reconstructed municipal solid waste landfills in 2016.
-In August 2019, the EPA passed a rule to amend the standards, postpone the compliance period, and postpone the due date for state plans to limit methane emissions from landfills (U.S. Environmental Protection Agency, 2019a).
+In August 2019, the EPA passed a rule to amend the standards, postpone the compliance period, and postpone the due date for state plans to limit methane emissions from landfills (U.S. Environmental Protection Agency, 2022b).
 This could mean increased emissions from landfills in the future.